Birmingham Dog Bite Lawyer

 Dog bites are unique cases because victims frequently know the liable parties quite well.
 The dog owner in your case could very well be a longtime neighbor, friend, or family member.

 As a result, you might have some fear about the personal financial hardship you will cause by filing an injury claim.
-Keep in mind that most dog attack claims are covered by a dog owner’s homeowners insurance policy.
+Keep in mind that a dog owner’s homeowners insurance policy typically covers most dog attack claims.

 You might think that filing a dog bite claim will not be as challenging as other types of injury actions, but insurers do not want to pay any amount of money for any claim.
-As a result, the settlements they usually offer to pay are typically much less that what victims are entitled.
+As a result, the settlements they usually offer to pay are typically much less than what victims are entitled to.

 Often, time is of the essence in these types of cases, as Alabama only allows a person two years to file an injury claim.
 For this reason, you will want to contact Farris, Riley & Pitt, LLP as soon as possible.